bhunkeler/DataScienceCoursera/Data_Science/003_Getting_and_Cleaning_Data/Project/README.md

 3. The script will automatically download the `UCI HAR Dataset`(if it hasn't been downloaded previously).
 The script will create a new file `tiny_data.txt` in your working directory.

-Please refer to the `CodeBook.md` if any further information are required about variables, data and transformations, which have been performed while ceaning the the data.
+Please refer to the `CodeBook.md`, if further information is required about variables, data and transformations, which have been performed while ceaning the the data.